March 8, 2018 |0 min read |Veterinarian Reviewed

 One of the most dangerous symptoms is a blockage of urine.
 A blocked urethra can cause the bladder to become full and the kidneys to become backed up.
 This is an extremely serious and lethal condition.

-If your cat has not urinated for several hours, seems unable to urinate, or seems to have a full bladder, call your doctor immediately for an emergency visit.
+If your cat has not used the bathroom for several hours, seems unable to urinate, or seems to have a full bladder, call your doctor immediately for an emergency visit.

 Because veterinarians are not entirely sure what causes FIC, your veterinarian will likely recommend a constellation of trial-and-error solutions, including: